11PRIMUS/alok-pal-wasserstoff-AiInternTask/to_do.md

--text extraction and adding ocr (done_kind of)
+-text extraction and adding ocr (done)
--setup databse , emebdding and storage with metadata -build a theme analaysis as mentioned
+-setup databse , emebdding and storage with metadata(done) -build a theme analaysis as mentioned(done)
--make a web platform (going with streamlit)
--implement chunking and retrival settings
+-make a web platform (going with streamlit)(done) -implement chunking and retrival settings(removed openai embedding using opensourced one)

 addons:
 -make a memory absed hirearchy for past docs